grey-lock/weatherbot-cli-app/README.md

 ## Usage
 Weatherbot is a Ruby gem that utilizes OpenWeatherMap’s API to retrieve current and forecast weather conditions based on a user’s input.

+Type 'weatherbot' to start the program.

 You will be prompted to enter a location.
 Anywhere works, the API responds to almost any entry, even if it is misspelled.

 Many popular locations will work.
 In order to get the most accurate results, typing in <location>, <country> will work in almost every query.